OpenLXP/p1-auth/README.md

 ## Installation

-After running `pip install p1-auth` add the following the settings.py file as needed.
+After running `pip install p1-auth` add the following to the settings.py file as needed.

 ```python
 INSTALLED_APPS = [